-When a science-based couples therapist is assessing a new couple, it’s important to ascertain whether their problems are solvable or perpetual.
+When a science-based couples therapist is assessing a new couple, it’s crucial to ascertain whether their problems are solvable or perpetual.

 Gottman’s research tells us that 69% of relationship conflict is about perpetual problems.